 In early 1941 Canberra was involved in the fruitless hunt for the German pocket battleship Admiral Scheer.
 In March, Canberra and Leander intercepted the German supply ship Coburg and the ex Norwegian tanker Ketty Brovig, which had been taken the previous month by the raider Atlantis.
 Canberra spent the rest of 1941 as a convoy escort in various parts of the Indian Ocean.

-Rear Admiral R. K. Turner ordered that if Canberra could not steam by 0630 hours, she would be abandoned and scuttled.
-At 8:00am she was scuttled by USS Ellet and USS Selfridge, who fired over 260 five inch shells and several torpedoes into her hulk.
-She was one of the first ships sunk into Iron Bottom Sound between Guadalcanal and Savo.
+Afterwards, USN Rear Admiral R. K. Turner ordered that if Canberra could not steam by 6:30am, she would have to be abandoned and scuttled.
+At 8:00am scuttled by destroyers USS Ellet (DD-398) and USS Selfridge (DD-357) that fired over 260 rounds of 5" shells and several torpedoes into her.
+Canberra became one of the first ships sunk into Iron Bottom Sound.

 Fates of the Crew